← Back to Petra Tickets

 From Israel (Eilat / Wadi Araba border)

 Day-trippers crossing from Eilat use the Yitzhak Rabin / Wadi Araba border.
-Note: the day-tripper rate at Petra (without overnight stay in Jordan) is 90 JOD, significantly higher than the standard tourist 50 JOD rate.
-Many Israel-based travellers stay one night in Wadi Musa to qualify for the standard rate.
+Note: visitors without an overnight stay in Jordan are charged a significantly higher day-tripper rate at the gate than the standard tourist rate, so many Israel-based travellers stay one night in Wadi Musa to qualify for the standard rate.

 What are Petra's opening hours in 2026?